laialaodi/markdown-of-script/2023-04-28-harry-potter-english-script.markdown

   - Liu Zuohan

 # Play start
-Harry was lying on the ground in the front of the gate of castle.
+Harry is lying on the ground in the front of the gate of castle.
 Voldemort and Death Eaters think he was dead, but how very wrong they are.

 **Voldemort**: Harry Potter was dead!
 "The boy who lived" was dead when he ran away!
 You were cheated by Harry Potter!

+**Draco**: Hahaha.
+Yes!
+You simpleton!

 **Bellatrix**: My host is so good!
 You kill Harry Potter and Dumbledore.
 I am really admit you!
 I'm really your person.

 **Voldemort**: I want to see it for a long time, for who is right deceitful.

-Everyone look at Malfoy.
-Malfoy looks extremely embarrassed.
+Everyone look at Draco.
+Draco looks extremely embarrassed.

-**Malfoy**: Don't look at me!
+**Draco**: Don't look at me!

 **Teachers and Students**: (Sad cry)